Who we Are

 As an advocate for the LGBTQ community, she has written and directed several short films.
 The Morning After was an official selection to several festivals including the 2013 Boston LGBTQ Film Festival and Boston Independent Film Festival.
 Her prior shortfilm, A Square With Three Sides, was an official selection of the Chicago Reeling Film Festival, The Santa Barbara Outrageous LGBTQ Film Festival, The and London LGBTQ Film Festival.

-Katie is also on the programming chair for the Boston Wicked Queer Film Festival.
+Katie is the director of programming for Boston’s Wicked Queer Film Festival.

 Audrey Claire Johnson